-A total of more than 1.7 million emergency calls were received, with over 438,000 of the emergency incidents treated as Category A.

-This figure was up by 12.2 per cent on 2011/12, but staff still managed to achieve the target of reaching more than 75 per cent of these patients within eight minutes - the tenth year in a row that this has been achieved.
+A total of more than 1.7 million emergency calls were received, with over 438,000 of the emergency incidents treated as Category A. This figure was up by 12.2 per cent on 2011/12, but staff still managed to achieve the target of reaching more than 75 per cent of these patients within eight minutes - fewer patients being given clinical advice over the phone than in the previous 12 months.